cbkii/pvpn/README.md

 ### 1. Interactive Setup

-Run `pvpn init` to create or update your configuration files:
+Run `pvpn init` to create or update your configuration file:

 ```bash
 pvpn init